- Academic Programs

 - Contact Us

 Congratulations to Dr. Chaya Guntupalli for her article titled “Metabolic Mechanisms of Vocal Fatigue” which was voted as the best SLP paper published in the Journal of Voice in 2017.
-She achieved a similar award in 2015- a truly amazing feat!
-(05/16/18)
+At the same award ceremony Heather Smith’ (May 2018 graduate ) presentation on " Vocal Health: Awareness and Perceptions in Undergraduate Vocal Music and Theatre Majors" received an honorable mention for Best Student Paper Award at the 47th Annual Symposium- Care of the Professional Voice in Philadelphia on June 2, 2018!
+(07/01/18)

 Dr. Brenda Louw was an invited international guest speaker at the 12th Australasian Cleft Lip and Palate Conference, held in Sydney, Australia May 4-6,2018.
 She co-presented a paper with her esteemed colleague, Dr. Linda Vallino from Nemours/Alfred DuPont Hospital In Wilmington, Delaware, entitled “ Transition of Care for the Young Adult with Cleft Lip and Palate: Stuck between Goodbye to the Pediatric Team and hello to Adult-Centered Care” and another paper on” A new perspective on the Outcomes of Children with Cleft Lip and Palate: Application of the ICF-CY”.(05/16/18)